oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 You can now get access to the Tangle Explorer through `http://localhost:8082`.

 ## Limitations and Troubleshooting

-Currently launching a new installation will blindly remove all existing data, so you have to be careful.
-Next version of the scripts will allow to stop, restart and update all the software artifacts.
+Currently, launching a new installation will blindly remove all existing data, so you have to be careful.
+The next version of the scripts will allow for the stopping, restarting, and updating of all the software artifacts.

-For Mac OS there is an issue with permissions and you may need to comment [this line of code](https://github.com/iotaledger/one-click-tangle/blob/master/hornet-private-net/private-tangle.sh#L106).
+For Mac OS, there is an issue with permissions and you may need to comment [this line of code](https://github.com/iotaledger/one-click-tangle/blob/master/hornet-private-net/private-tangle.sh#L106).
 Also Mac OS users should install GNU sed, for instance, using `brew install --default-names gnu-sed`.